Optimistic Lock Plugin

 whereversion = oldVersion

-. - If the version numbers do not match, the update fails.
+. - If the version numbers don’t match, the update fails.

 Configuring the Optimistic Lock Plugin

-To use the optimistic lock plugin, two configuration steps are required:
+To use the optimistic lock plugin, you need to perform two configuration steps:

 <bean id="optimisticLockerInnerInterceptor" class="com.baomidou.mybatisplus.extension.plugins.inner.OptimisticLockerInnerInterceptor"/>